akamai/datastream-sdk/README.md

 * [Testing with an Input file locally](#testing-with-an-input-file-locally)
 * [How to setup in AWS](#how-to-setup-in-aws)
 * [How to setup in Azure](#how-to-setup-in-azure)

-## About The Project
-<p align="left"><a href="#top">Back to Top</a></p>

-To empower DS2 customers and create a value to the data delivered to customer object store(S3), business value driven SDK/Package is provided to customer to run on a serverless function (Lambda, Azure functions) and derive metrics to various destination like cloudwatch, SNS, DyanoDB, CosmosDB etc..

-Built With

-* python3.8
-* pandas
-* httpagentparser

 ##  Features